Ar0nie/To-Do-List/README.md

 13.06.24

-Simple logic, but will try to implement some sort of user interface to make it interactive.
+Simple logic, but will try to implement some sort of user interface to make it more interactive and visual.